joe-watkins/quick-dev-scaffolding/readme.md

 This project is for creating a quick dev environment.

 ## Setup
+1. `npm install` - installs goodies
-`npm run scaffolding` - will build the environment.
+2. `npm run scaffolding` - will build the environment.

-`npm run dev` - will watch Sass, JS, and run a Live Server.
+3. `npm run dev` - will watch Sass, JS, and run a Live Server.

 ## Folder Structure
 ```